helidon-io/helidon/docs/mp/guides/oci-guide.md

 #### Logging

-The OCI Logging service is a highly scalable and fully managed single pane of glass for all of the logs in your tenancy.
+The OCI Logging service is a highly scalable and fully managed single pane of glass for all the logs in your tenancy.
 For an overview of the OCI Logging feature, see [Logging Overview][logging-overview] in OCI documentation.

 Helidon uses the [custom logs][custom-logs] feature of OCI Logging for